 ✦ Stop using fabric softeners and drier sheets - they both leave deposits on the skin that can clog pores, even the fragrance-free ones !
 Use the new rubber “dryer balls” instead, or you can use 3 tennis balls.
 Try each and see what works best for you.

 ✦ Avoid body moisturizers, because there are very few that don't contain pore clogging or pore blocking ingredients.
-If you must use a moisturizer on small areas, it is best to use the same one as you use on your face, one recommended by a licensed skincare professional.
-You can also use a body moisturizer created specially for body breakouts that contains Alpha Hydroxy Acid and powerful hydrators to soften skin and loosen up dead cells and impactions.
+If you must use a moisturizer on small areas, use a body moisturizer created specially for body breakouts that contains Alpha Hydroxy Acid and powerful hydrators to soften skin and loosen up dead cells and impactions.

-✦ For breakouts on the back, a back facial is a good idea to add deeper hydration, extract blackhead impactions and heal acne lesions in the midst of your recommended skincare regimen noted above.
-However, this should be done only after you have followed all of the above recommendations for at least one month!
+✦ For breakouts on the back, a back facial should be done only after you have followed all of the above recommendations for at least one month!
 Make your appointment for one month from the time you're ready to start your new body care regimen.

 But what's with the bumpiness on my arms, and why do I break out on my butt all the time?!